35K

 Ground Time: 7-10 minutes

 Your Everest Helicopter Base Camp Tour begins at the helipad of Kathmandu airport.
-Following the check-in and luggage processing, you board the helicopter.
+Following the arrival report and luggage processing, you board the helicopter.
 Listen to your pilot’s instructions as you gear up for this flight.

 Once the flight starts, you soar above green hills surrounding Kathmandu Valley.
 Leaving behind the city of the temple, aka Kathmandu, you pass through the Dolakha district.
 En route, you witness the view of Jiri village.
 The chopper also flies over the Lamjura-Las Pass (3,550m) before landing at Lukla.

-If the weather is favorable, you reach Lukla in some 40-45 minutes.
-Depending on the weather conditions, sometimes the flight might be longer than that.
-Nonetheless, you will experience a smoother and faster experience during the helicopter ride.
-Unlike the regular commercial flights, it is a more personal and comfortable experience.
+You reach Lukla in around 45 minutes.
+Sometimes the flight might be longer than that depending on the weather conditions.
+The important thing is that you will experience something smoother and faster during the helicopter ride.
+Unlike the regular commercial flights it is a more personal and comfortable experience.

 Phase 2: Lukla to Pheriche